Multi-factor authentication: Possession

 Connected tokens are devices that are physically connected to the computer to be used.
 Those devices transmit data automatically.
 There are a number of different types, including USB tokens, smart cards and wireless tags.
-Increasingly, FIDO2 capable tokens, supported by the FIDO Alliance and the World Wide Web Consortium (W3C), have become popular with mainstream browser support beginning in 2015.
+Increasingly, FIDO2 capable tokens, supported by the FIDO Alliance and the World Wide Web Consortium (W3C), have become popular, with mainstream browser support beginning in 2015.

 A software token (a.k.a. soft token) is a type of two-factor authentication security device that may be used to authorize the use of computer services.
-Software tokens are stored on a general-purpose electronic device such as a desktop computer, laptop, PDA, or mobile phone and can be duplicated.
-(Contrast hardware tokens, where the credentials are stored on a dedicated hardware device and therefore cannot be duplicated, absent physical invasion of the device).
+Software tokens are stored on a general-purpose electronic device such as a desktop computer, laptop, PDA, or mobile phone and can be duplicated – contrast hardware tokens, where the credentials are stored on a dedicated hardware device and therefore cannot be duplicated, absent physical invasion of the device.
 A soft token may not be a device the user interacts with.
 Typically an X.509v3 certificate is loaded onto the device and stored securely to serve this purpose.

-Multi-factor authentication can also be applied in physical security systems.
-These physical security systems are known and commonly referred to as access control.
-Multi-factor authentication is typically deployed in access control systems through the use, firstly, of a physical possession (such as a fob, keycard, or QR-code displayed on a device) which acts as the identification credential, and secondly, a validation of one's identity such as facial biometrics or retinal scan.
-This form of multi-factor authentication is commonly referred to as facial verification or facial authentication.
+Multi-factor authentication can also be applied in physical security systems, where it is typically deployed through the use, firstly, of a physical possession (such as a fob, keycard, or QR-code displayed on a device) which acts as the identification credential, and secondly, a validation of one's identity such as facial biometrics or retinal scan (facial verification or facial authentication), or a PIN.